Cheescake15/SOC-Analyst-Handbook/README.md

 After working through the handbook, readers should be able to:

-1. explain the purpose and basic structure of a Security Operations Center;
+1. explain the purpose and basic structure of a Security Operations Center
-2. describe common Tier 1, Tier 2, and Tier 3 analyst responsibilities;
+2. describe common Tier 1, Tier 2, and Tier 3 analyst responsibilities
-3. understand essential networking protocols and traffic patterns;
+3. understand essential networking protocols and traffic patterns
-4. identify important Windows and Linux security events;
+4. identify important Windows and Linux security events
-5. interpret common security logs and recognise suspicious activity;
+5. interpret common security logs and recognise suspicious activity
-6. explain the role of SIEM platforms in security monitoring;
+6. explain the role of SIEM platforms in security monitoring
-7. distinguish indicators of compromise from attacker behaviours;
+7. distinguish indicators of compromise from attacker behaviours
-8. use MITRE ATT&CK to classify observed activity;
+8. use MITRE ATT&CK to classify observed activity
-9. describe the main stages of incident response;
+9. describe the main stages of incident response
-10. understand the foundations of malware analysis and detection engineering.
+10. understand the foundations of malware analysis and detection engineering

 ## Repository Structure